gbif/gbif-data-validator/doc/api.md

 - `"numberOfLines"` : Number of lines in the file
 - `"fileType"` : Type of file : CORE, EXTENSION or METADATA
 - `"rowType"` : rowType based on DarwinCore term
+- `"idTerm"` : Term identified as the "id" within the resource.
-- `"termsFrequency"` : Contains frequency of all terms in the provided resource
+- `"termsFrequency"` : Contains frequency of all terms in the provided resource as ordered list of key/value.
 - `"interpretedValueCounts"` : Contains counts of a preselected interpreted values
 - `"issues"` : List of all issues found in the provided resource